 When you visit a website or online application and it offers you a big shiny button or link to sign-in with your Google account the game is afoot!
 This is the first stage of API Control called Authentication.
-At a minimum, these 3rd party applications will allow G Suite to validate that the user is who they say they are and grant them access to the app or web service.
-During this transaction a few basic and unavoidable pieces of information are given to that 3rd party vendor: Your first and last name, your email address, and sometimes your G Suite profile pic.
+At a minimum, these 3rd party applications will allow Google Workspace to validate that the user is who they say they are and grant them access to the app or web service.
+During this transaction a few basic and unavoidable pieces of information are given to that 3rd party vendor: your first and last name, your email address, and sometimes your Google Workspace profile pic.
 If the party stops there we are not in too bad of shape and this is very common.

-Where things get interesting and concerning is when the 3rd party application also prompts the user to allow access to portions of their G Suite services ie: Google Drive access, Gmail, Calendar, Contacts etc…
+Where things get interesting and concerning is when the 3rd party application also prompts the user to allow access to portions of their Google Workspace services ie: Google Drive access, Gmail, Calendar, Contacts etc.

 This second stage: